 There are many reasons you may prefer to have your Occupational Therapy services come to your home, including the following:

 Do I have a choice?

-You are able to chose what therapy practice you want to use for your outpatient needs.
+You can choose what therapy practice you want to use for your outpatient needs.
 Your physician may recommend a practice that they are familiar with, but you always have the ability to research and make the best decision for your therapy needs.
 I always recommend researching the therapy services in your community and pick the one that fits your needs and problems.

 What do I need?

 In order to begin therapy with Functional Home OT you will need a signed order from your physician.
-Once I have an order from your physican, we will need to check with medicare and any secondary insurance carriers for coverage.
-If you have out of network benefits it may assist with the cost not covered by Medicare.
+Once I have an order from your physician, we will need to check with Medicare and any secondary insurance carriers for coverage.
+If you have out-of-network benefits it may assist with the cost not covered by Medicare.

 Can I pay Cash?

-You have the option to select cash based services for non-medically necessary needs.
+You have the option to select cash-based services for non-medically necessary needs.
 Medicare considers most preventative services as not medically necessary.
 This may include weekly fitness that maintains your strength/endurance, home modifications for aging in place, any services where the person covered by medicare will not be directly present and part of the sessions.
 I have cash based options for these circumstances that may be a good fit for you and your loved one.

 Do you take insurance?